 Unlike CT and MRI scans that look at the brain's structure, SPECT looks at blood flow and activity in the brain.
 It can tell if there is normal, too little or too much activity, and it also shows if the brain has been affected by physical disorders, or whether it's been exposed to infections or toxins.

-When the scan images were compared to the Omega 3 Index, the researchers found greater blood flows in those areas of the brain in the group with higher blood levels of omega 3 fats.
+When the scan images were compared to the Omega 3 Index, the researchers found greater blood flows in those areas of the brain in the group with higher blood levels of omega-3 fats.
 The brain regions involved were all concerned with memory and cognition.
-They also found higher levels of omega 3 were associated with better psychological health.
+They also found that higher levels of omega-3 were associated with better psychological health.

 Lead researcher, Dr. Amen, of the Amen Clinics Inc., Costa Mesa, California, is one of the world leaders in applying brain imaging science to emotional, behavioral and psychological issues, and a pioneer in SPECT brain scanning.